 Analysis | What the Jan.
-6 committee is hoping to learn from Trump White House documents
+6 committee hopes to learn from Trump White House documents

-On Wednesday, the Supreme Court said that former president Donald Trump can’t block the records from going to the Jan.
+On Wednesday, the Supreme Court said former president Donald Trump can’t block the records from going to the Jan.
 6 committee in Congress.
-(He had sued trying to stop them, arguing that they were covered by executive privilege, but it was President Biden’s decision to make, and the Supreme Court agreed.)
-It was a big loss for Trump, and a big win for the committee.
+He had sued trying to stop them, arguing that they were covered by executive privilege.
+But the Supreme Court agreed that it was President Biden’s decision to make.
+It was a big loss for Trump and a big win for the committee.
 We don’t know exactly what’s in those records — they won’t get released to the public — but we do know that the committee thinks they can help answer these questions.

 How many times did Trump decline to tell the rioters to leave the Capitol?

-Through reporting and the committee’s investigation, we know that Trump took hours to say something — anything — to de-escalate the situation, even as those inside the Capitol and his own family sent panicked text messages asking him to call off the rioters.
-Only at 4:17 p.m. — nearly three hours after the attack started — did he share a video statement where he tepidly told the rioters to go home but called them “special.”
+Through reporting and the committee’s investigation, we know that Trump took hours to say something — anything — to de-escalate the situation, even as people in the Capitol and members of his family sent panicked text messages asking him to call off the rioters.
+Only at 4:17 p.m., nearly three hours after the attack started, did he share a video statement in which he tepidly told the rioters to go home — and even then he called them “special.”

 But Trump took multiple takes of the video, and the committee wants to know what was in them and why they weren’t released.
-And they believe the National Archives has those videos (since White House officials are required by law to preserve all official records.)
+And they believe the National Archives has those videos (since White House officials are required by law to preserve all official records).

-In a letter sent to Ivanka Trump Thursday requesting her testimony about this, the committee writes: “The Select Committee understands that multiple takes of the video were filmed but not utilized.
+In a letter sent to Ivanka Trump on Thursday requesting her testimony about this, the committee writes: “The Select Committee understands that multiple takes of the video were filmed but not utilized.
 Information in the Select possession suggests that the President failed in the initial clips to ask rioters to leave the Capitol.
 The Select Committee has sought copies of those unused clips from the National Archives.”

 What did the pressure campaign on Pence look like?

 For weeks, Trump had been publicly urging Vice President Mike Pence to reject states’ electoral votes in states that Trump lost when Pence presided over a joint session of Congress on Jan.
 6 to certify Biden’s win.
-Pence considered it, according to reporting from the book “Peril” by Bob Woodward and Robert Costa, but ultimately decided he had no constitutional authority to reject.
+Pence considered it, according to reporting from the book “Peril” by Bob Woodward and Robert Costa, but ultimately decided he had no constitutional authority to reject the votes.

 Trump talked to Pence the morning of Jan.
 6, the committee notes.
 But what exactly did he say?
 And was there more?
 The committee has asked for “all documents and records” relating to anything to do with Pence, seeing the pressure campaign on him as the crux of that day.
-(In a tweet, Trump’s attacked Pence during the riot — as rioters were chanting “Hang Mike Pence!” — for not denying legitimate election results.)
+(In a tweet, Trump attacked Pence during the riot — as rioters were chanting “Hang Mike Pence!” — for not denying legitimate election results.)

-Did Trump order deploying the National Guard?
+Did Trump order the National Guard deployed?

-The committee said that acting defense secretary Chris Miller told them that Trump never contacted him “at any time on Jan.
+The committee said acting defense secretary Christopher C. Miller told them that Trump never contacted him “at any time on Jan.
 6 and never, at any time, issued any order to deploy the National Guard.”
-And they added that White House staff pushed away questions (from whom, it’s not clear) on whether Trump “was attempting to hold up deployment of the guard.”
+And they added that the White House staff pushed away questions (from whom, it’s not clear) on whether Trump “was attempting to hold up deployment of the guard.”

 The committee has specifically asked the Defense Department to hand over “all documents and communications relating to any directions” from Trump to deploy the National Guard.
 They believe that official records from the White House — emails or texts from top officials about the National Guard — would shed light on this, too.